 The modelling of fees and charges in 2021-22 endeavoured to forecast Consumer Price Index (CPI) growth in costs and increased demand for regulatory activities for dairy exports.
 Stepped increases were planned to return export cost recovery arrangements back to full cost recovery by 2023-24.
-Prices were legislated for these stepped increases from 2021-22 through to 2024-25.
+Prices were legislated for these stepped increases from 2020-21 through to 2024-25 with prices for 2025-26 remaining the same as 2024-25 prices while a sustainable funding model is developed.

 In recent years, the rate of change in Australia's export trade landscape has accelerated.
 Our market access requirements are changing, and the global agricultural trade environment is becoming more complex.
-It has become clear that the modelling and assumptions used to form the prices now in legislation differs from reality.
+It has become clear that the modelling and assumptions used to form the prices in legislation are no longer fit for purpose given contemporary regulatory service and pressures.